Publications

 Better Court Structure, Better Judgments?: Exploring the Impact of Term Limits and Court Specialization with a Diagnostic Model of Judging in Securities Class Action Litigation (working paper)

-A ‘New View’ of America’s Original Sin: Induced Innovation and Slavery in the Antebellum United States (working paper)
+A ‘New View’ of America’s Original Sin: Induced Innovation and Slavery in the Antebellum United States (working paper available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4877471)

 This paper provides evidence that slavery directed technological progress in the antebellum South toward labor-augmenting innovations.
-Leveraging a natural language processing analysis of U.S. patents granted between the passing of the Patent Act of 1836 and the end of Reconstruction, this paper shows the institution of slavery had a significant impact in directing Southern technological innovation away from capital-intense production techniques.
-Contextualizing these results with Atkinson and Stiglitz’s “New View” framework for describing directed technological change, the paper then describes how outsized capital gains on “slave capital” might have played a pivotal role in altering the overall return to investment in labor-augmenting technologies in the South as compared to the North, thus setting the two regions on different trajectories of industrial development.
+To detect the relative trends in each region’s investment in technological development, I utilize a natural language processing analysis of U.S. patents granted between the passing of the Patent Act of 1836 and the end of Reconstruction.
+Contextualizing these results with Atkinson and Stiglitz’s “New View” framework for describing directed technological change, the paper then describes how outsized capital gains on “slave capital” played a pivotal role in altering the overall return to investment in labor-augmenting technologies in the South as compared to the North, thus setting the two regions on different trajectories of industrial development.

 Other